TuragaLab/flysim_tutorials/body_tutorial/README.md

 to open the tutorial in the Jupyter editor (in which case you can actually skip step 3, since `pixi run` will install dependencies as needed).

-## Colab setup (Ubuntu 22.04 runtime, the default as of June 2025):
+## Colab setup (Ubuntu 22.04 runtime, the default as of July 2025):

 Open `tutorial.ipynb` [in
 Colab](https://colab.research.google.com/github/TuragaLab/flysim_tutorials/blob/main/body_tutorial/tutorial.ipynb),